divyadharsha19/INTEL-MACHINE-LEARNING/README.md

 # Machine Learning with Jupyter Notebook

 This repository contains various Machine Learning algorithms and techniques implemented in Jupyter Notebook with the help of MobaXterm.

-## Installation

-To run the code in this repository, install the necessary dependencies using:

 ### Topics Covered